 - 4.1 The Risk Management Framework review was completed and outcome was approved by the Board on 25 June 2020 (para 9 of the minute refers).
-The approved Risk Appetite Statements have been included in APPENDIX 1. - 4.2 Work overseen by North East Partnership on Home First programme continues to progress, in line with our Strategic Plan objectives.
+The approved Risk Appetite Statements have been included in APPENDIX 1. - 4.2 Work initially overseen by NE Partnership continues to progress locally, in line with our Strategic Plan objectives.
 Hospital without Walls and Hospital at Home themes are being developed and will be progressed through the Home First programme.
-These workstreams are required to progress a new approach to delivering person-focussed clinical services to people, for the benefit of individuals through a person centred approach and to maximise best use of available staff resources which continue to be stretched. - 4.3 As anticipated the numbers of Covid-19 cases in the community continued to increase during December and January due to uncontrolled community transmission and there was a subsequent impact in staff absences and staff requiring to self-isolate.
-The rates of other respiratory infections are rising and it is anticipated that these will peak during the months of January and February 2022.
+These workstreams are required to progress a new approach to delivering person-focussed clinical services to people, for the benefit of individuals through a person centred approach and to maximise best use of available staff resources which continue to be stretched. - 4.3 As anticipated the numbers of Covid-19 cases in the community continued to increase during December and January, with a bit of respite in early February due to uncontrolled community transmission.
+Impact of covid has increased significantly from late February to March and there has been a subsequent and significant impact in staff absences and/or staff requiring to self-isolate.
+The rates of other respiratory infections also rose.
 This impact has been felt across all services and is of particular concern in areas where there is a limitation on options for cover for staff, such as in specialist residential care e.g. Woodview as an example.
 Contingency plans are in place but there continues to be significant pressure on safe staffing levels in this area.
 Managers continue to reiterate the necessity for correct use of PPE, ventilation, hand hygiene and lateral flow testing for all staff. - 4.4 There continues to be a significant impact on progression of development work as there continue to be increases in demand for services across our system.
-Scottish Government and NHS Grampian issued communications to try to discourage people from attending Emergency Departments at hospitals unless life threatening and redirecting them to other service that can provide appropriate advice and assistance.
-There continues to be a significant demand for social work assessments from the community and there are high levels of unmet need for care provision in the community.
+Scottish Government and NHS Grampian issued communications to try to discourage people from attending Emergency Departments at hospitals unless life threatening, making use of 111 for medical advice and redirecting them to other services that can provide further appropriate advice and assistance.
+There continues to be a significant demand for social work assessments from the community and there are high levels of unmet need for care provision in the community which are increasing.
 Managers are working with teams daily to try to meet the greatest needs through a variety of means but there are still those who are not receiving a service.
-There continues to be requests for Occupational Therapy services that are not being met.
 These increases in demands for service are being faced by staffing resource that is reduced due to increasing sickness absence, staff vacancies, annual leave and the continued need for some staff redeployment. - 4.5 The continued safe delivery of services is a priority and as such a considerable amount of management time is being directed to support oversight of operational risks to ensure they are managed and prioritised across the whole system.
 This is being managed on a daily basis across Grampian through Operation Iris, developed by NHSG Chief Executive Team for the whole health and social care system.
-Work is currently underway to develop the approach for recovery.
+Work is currently underway to develop the approach for recovery however the level of Covid absences of staff across services and in particular in Care at Home and Care Homes at present is having a negative impact on the ability to move people out of hospital, resulting in significant issues for Dr Grays in the emergency department.
+These issues present significant challenges for all staff involved and feelings experienced of being unable to deliver the service that they want to, has further impacts on staff wellbeing.